dart-lang/leak_tracker/doc/leak_tracking/MOTIVATION.md

 How large can a memory leak be when disposal is forgotten or when an object is referenced after disposal?

 The cases below are selected from the GitHub issue history and illustrate three types of memory issues:

 1. Out of memory crash
 2. 100K+ leaks
-3. Leaks with no numbers recorded, but significant enough to create, investigate and fix the issue.
+3. Leaks with no numbers recorded, but significant enough to file, investigate and fix the issue

 ### Forgotten `dispose`